-At points in his work, Rawls reveals a highly intellectualized image of citizens of a well-ordered society, which does not describe Americans today.4 Two-thirds of today's Americans, for example, never get a four-year college degree.
-(Only two percent get a doctorate.)
-And even if Rawls were picturing an idealized United States with universal high-quality education, he might have come to reflect on the near-tautology that, after all, many Americans will be of average intelligence, and many will be below.
+At points in his work, Rawls reveals a highly intellectualized image of citizens of a wellordered society, which does not describe Americans today.24 Two-thirds of today's Americans, for example, never get a four-year college degree.25 (Only two percent get a doctorate.26) And even if Rawls were picturing an idealized United States with universal high-quality education at all levels, he might have come to reflect on the near-tautology that, after all, many Americans will be of average intelligence, and many Americans will be of below-average intelligence.
 Even if Rawls's books became 'known in the public culture' in some sense, how many citizens of this idealized America could read them with good comprehension if they wanted to?
 Perhaps Rawls came to see that the very subtlety and sweep that made his work so celebrated in the academy also put it beyond the ken of most Americans.
-He might have come to feel trapped in a certain paradox of democratic intellectuals: once they have done work sophisticated enough to interest each other, they find that their work is too sophisticated to be understood by most of their fellow citizens.
+He might have come to feel trapped in a certain

-4 For example, in a well-ordered society each citizen will achieve wide reflective equilibrium, having 'considered the leading conceptions of political justice found in our philosophical tradition... and has weighed the force of the different philosophical and other reasons for them' (JF, 31).
+24 For example, Rawls says that in a well-ordered society each citizen will have achieved wide reflective equilibrium, meaning that each citizen 'has considered the leading conceptions of political justice found in our philosophical tradition (including views critical of the concept of justice itself (some think Marx's view is an example)), and has weighed the force of the different philosophical and other reasons for them.'
+JF, p.
+31. It may also be revealing that when Rawls reaches for an analogy to the authority of the body of citizens over political issues, he settles on the authority of the body of physicists to declare the theory of general relativity correct or incorrect.
+LHP, p.
+3.